Jeffreydne/logoMakerSVG/README.md

 I developed this website from scratch.

-* The npm fs method is used to write a new SVG file based on user input
+* The npm fs.writeFile method is used to write a new SVG file based on user input

 *  The npm Inquirer module is used to ask the user various quesitons on the command line.
 Their answers are then stored as variables and then fed into the template using template literals and interpolation